-During the Covid-19 pandemic, malicious remote access attempts grew 2.4 times and the global hybrid workforce was targeted with more than 100 million email threats daily in September, a new report showed on Friday.
+During the Covid-19 pandemic, malicious remote access attempts grew 2.4 times.
+The global hybrid workforce was targeted with more than 100 million email threats daily in September, a new report showed on Friday.

 As countries return to normalcy, hybrid work is being refined and 64 percent of those surveyed agree that the ability to work remotely instead of coming into an office directly affects whether they stay or leave a job.

-An overwhelming majority of respondents agreed that personal health and wellness, along with flexible work arrangements, are non-negotiables as we move into the future of hybrid work.
+An overwhelming majority of respondents agreed that personal health and wellness and flexible work arrangements are non-negotiables as we move into the future of hybrid work.

 “Pre-pandemic, people used mobile devices 9 per cent of the time to connect to their meetings.
 In a hybrid work world, this number tripled and is now at 27 per cent,” the findings showed.

 More than 61 million meetings take place globally every month via Cisco Webex and in any one of them, only 48 percent of participants are likely to speak.

 “In addition, 98 per cent of meetings have at least 1 person joining remotely — increasing the need for inclusion and engagement of remote participants, so that they feel equal to their peers on site,” the Cisco report noted.

 Nearly 82 percent of survey respondents agreed that access to connectivity is critical to recovery from the pandemic and the importance of ensuring everyone has equal access to jobs, education, and healthcare opportunities.